ashishtele/Python_Scripts/README.md

-# Python_Scripts
+# Python Scripts !!
-Useful class scripts such as twitter comment scrap
+Useful class scripts such as twitter comment scrap, pdf to excel extractor etc

 ### Rest
 1. Useful to scrap tweets by a person